 children and young people.

-To undertake the shared duties of the Leadership Team including duties, briefing, gate duties, parent evening duties, school events, etc.
+To undertake the shared duties of the Leadership Team including duties, briefing, parent evening duties, school events, as required.

 • Ensure staff meet high standards of work and conduct.

 Carry out the appraisals of a team of support staff as directed by the Principal, in line with school policy